OlivierMor/minecraft-rl/README.md

 # minecraft-rl

-A reinforcement learning framework for Minecraft-style combat, built for research.
+An extremely fast reinforcement learning framework for Minecraft-style combat, built for research.
 Today it does 1.9+ sword duels; the architecture is designed to grow into other Minecraft-like tasks.

+Trains at ~3.4 million minecraft ticks per second (~50 real world hours per second) on an RTX 5080 with a ryzen 9 9950x

 It consists of a headless C++ reimplementation of the relevant combat physics (written from scratch — it contains no Minecraft code or assets), a